Your Itinerary

 Day 5 - Rotorua/Christchurch

 Discover the glacially carved wilderness of Fiordland National Park on a cruise.
 Glide past shimmering waterfalls and towering cliffs, and look out for bottlenose dolphins, fur seals, and little blue penguins with our naturalist guides.
-Depending on the season, we’ll spend the night onboard in comfortable cabins, enjoying time to relax on deck and watch the stars.
+Travel back to shore, head to Queenstown for the night.

 Day 12 - Queenstown/Melbourne